silviot/edx-platform-wiki/Internationalization-and-localization.md

 5. Configure `EDXAPP_LANGUAGE_CODE` in your configuration files: https://github.com/edx/configuration/blob/master/playbooks/roles/edxapp/defaults/main.yml#L282

-6. Execute the following command in your edx-platform directory with your edx-platform virtualenv.
+6. Execute the following command in your edx-platform directory with your edx-platform virtualenv (Normally `cd /edx/app/edxapp && source edxapp_env && cd edx-platform`).
 Make sure that at this point your git repository is set up, because the script will attempt to auto-commit the changes.

         $ paver i18n_robot_pull